roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 author: Nikola Balić
 layout: ../../layouts/BlogPostLayout.astro
 ---
-Writing a book can be overwhelming, but I discovered a unique approach to overcoming the challenges and successfully completing my book using AI help.
+While writing a book can be overwhelming, I discovered a unique approach to overcome the challenges and successfully complete it with the help of AI.

 In this article, I'll share my detailed process and the steps I took to transform my disorganized ideas into a well-structured and coherent book.

 **Key Highlights (TL;DR)**:

-1. **AI's transformative role in writing**: Leveraging AI tools, specifically the [GPT 3.5 turbo 16K](https://platform.openai.com/docs/models/gpt-3-5) model and [Anthropic AI's Claude 2](https://claude.ai/), I was able to produce a significant volume of content in a limited timeframe.
+1. **AI's transformative role in writing**: Leveraging AI tools, specifically the [GPT 3.5 turbo 16K](https://platform.openai.com/docs/models/gpt-3-5) model and [Anthropic AI's Claude 2](https://claude.ai/), I produced a significant volume of content in a limited timeframe.
 2. **Learning from mistakes**: My initial writing process was inefficient and aimless.
-Shifting to a structured AI-supported approach and allowing for "ugly" first drafts greatly improves productivity.
+Shifting to a structured AI-supported approach and allowing for "ugly" first drafts dramatically improves productivity.
 3. **The power of collaboration**: Combining the strengths of AI and human expertise, I created a compelling and cohesive book, complete with a detailed outline, structured chapters, and real-world examples.

-## Initiation
+## How to Start Writing the Book

-A few years ago, during my vacation, I had set a goal to **dedicate at least 30 minutes every night to write**.
+A few years ago, during my vacation, I set a goal to **dedicate at least 30 minutes every night to writing**.

-I sat in front of my computer and poured my thoughts onto the screen, accumulating **20,000 words** over three to four weeks.
+I sat before my computer and poured my thoughts onto the screen, accumulating **20,000 words** over three to four weeks.

-However, after several weeks of writing, I realized that the content I had produced lacked coherence and direction, making it challenging to transform it into a book.
-Sadly, this initial attempt put my little project on hold indefinitely.
+However, after several weeks of writing, I realized that my content needed coherence and direction, making it challenging to transform into a book.

+Sadly, this put my little project on hold indefinitely.

 > "Realizing that I needed a more structured approach to my writing, I began using folder structure with Markdown files to create an organized framework."

-## Discovering the Power of Structure
+## Discovering the Power of Structure with Markdown

-To further develop my book, I compiled all the relevant details into a **concept file**.
+I compiled all the relevant details into a **concept file** to further develop my book.
 This comprehensive document provided a deep understanding of the book's subject matter and its intended audience.

 > "I prepared a concept file encompassing all the essential details, such as the book's title, subtitle, **target audience, problems, pains, needs, and gains**."

 Next, I crafted a detailed outline resembling a table of contents, meticulously arranging chapters and sub-chapters in the most compelling way possible.

-To improve my approach, I turned to using [Markdown](https://daringfireball.net/projects/markdown/) to structure my content.
-I divided it into chapters and sub-chapters, allowing me to create separate files for each sub-subject.
+I used [Markdown](https://daringfireball.net/projects/markdown/) to structure my content to simplify management and improve content organization.
+I divided the book into chapters and sub-chapters, allowing me to create separate files for each sub-chapter.

 ## Learning from Mistakes

 One lesson I learned from my previous failed attempt was the importance of avoiding over-editing during writing.

 Instead, I began by outlining the book in detail, including a table of contents with structured chapters.

 For each sub-chapter, I would write a few words as ideas developed.

 Rather than writing linearly and going back to revise constantly, I focused on getting my initial ideas down, embracing imperfection, and avoiding over-editing.

-> "In the words of Hemingway, "Write drunk, edit sober."
-Even the "ugly" first draft could have significant value."
+> "In the words of Hemingway, **"Write drunk, edit sober."** Even the "ugly" first draft could have significant value."

 ## Harnessing the Power of AI

 Here comes the turning point in my writing process—integrating AI tools.

 Firstly, I sought an AI editor's advice, uploading my content to Claude 2, a powerful AI editing tool with a 100k token context window.
 The feedback I received from [Claude AI](https://claude.ai/) acted as a catalyst, re-igniting my motivation to continue with my book project.

-I have lost the initial prompts, but they weren't that complicated.
+I lost the initial prompts, but they were simple.
 The power of Claude is that you can easily upload text files as part of the prompt.

-Here is one of the prompts I used, and I have played with different "personas":
+Here is one of the simple prompts I used, and I have played with different "personas":

 ```markdown
 Imagine you are a scientist in the field of project management, and you are an experienced Horizon 2020 and Europe beneficiary.
 You also work as an expert evaluator for European Commission.
 Please review the book I have written, and provide me with a step-by-step list of improvements I could make to add more value to the readers.